-Current Ministry Location – Philippines
+Current Ministry Location: Philippines

 In January 1970, Sister Imelda was assigned to Tanzania.
-For one semester, she taught at Shinyanga Commercial Institute and transferred to Mwanza’s Nyegezi Social Training Institute (now St. Augustine University), where she served as head of accountancy and was Dean of Business Studies until 1979.
+For one semester, she taught at Shinyanga Commercial Institute and transferred to Mwanza’s Nyegezi Social Training Institute (now St. Augustine University), where she served as Head of Accountancy Department and was Dean of Business Studies until 1979.

 Sister Imelda earned her MBA from the University of the Philippines in Quezon City in 1981.
 She then returned to Tanzania and became Lecturer in the Faculty of Commerce and Management at the University of Dar es Salaam.

 In 1994, Sister Imelda was among the three Maryknoll Sisters to open a new mission in Namibia.
 She was well prepared to accept the invitation to become the National Education Coordinator for Catholic Schools under the Bishops’ Conference of Namibia.
 In 1995, she founded the Christian Teachers’ Guild “to give guidance, promote and build-up the image of and lifestyle of truly Christian teachers.”
-She also started the Tertiary Catholic Students’ Association of Namibia in 1997.
+She also started the Tertiary Catholic Students Association of Namibia in 1997.
 She was also involved with the National Committee on Early Childhood Development, which overseas government policy on early childhood development in Namibia.
 In 1999, Sister Imelda was appointed by the President of Namibia, Sam Nujoma, to be part of a 12-member Commission on Education, Culture and Training.
 This Commission’s task was to evaluate the education system in the 10 years since independence and to make recommendations.
 A study was done and the Commission’s report was submitted to the President.